-1. All examinations in the MURA study programme are assessed by means of a whole or a half grade on a scale from 0.0 to 10.0 or qualified as a pass/fail or a No grade (NG) in accordance with this Article.
-A final grade between 5 and 6 will be rounded to the nearest integer: up to 5.50, rounded down; 5.50 and higher, rounded up.
-All other final grades will be expressed in whole or half grades.
-The grading scale, as applied by the MURA, is to be interpreted as indicated below.
+1. All examinations in the MURA study programme are assessed by means of a grade in accordance with this Article.
+Grades are given on a scale from 0.0 to 10.0 in whole grades, half grades or a pass/fail or a No grade (NG).
+Any unrounded grade will be rounded to the nearest whole grade or half grade, with the exception of grades between 5.0 and 5.5, which will be rounded down to 5.0.
+Rounding only occurs at the final stage, when determining the course grade.1 A grade as from 5.5 is considered sufficient.
+The grading scale from 0.0 to 10.0, as applied by the MURA, is to be interpreted as indicated below.

 10.0 Outstanding

 9.0 Very good

 8.0 Good

 7.0 More than satisfactory

 6.0 Satisfactory

+5.5 Pass

 5.0 Almost satisfactory

 4.0 Unsatisfactory

 3.0 Very unsatisfactory

 2.0 Poor

 1.0 Very poor

 0.0 Fail - Use is at the discretion of the Board of Examiners

 Pass \geq 5.5; performance at least meets the minimum criteria

 Fail <5.5; performance below the minimum criteria

 'No grade' Inability to determine result as explained in Article 4.17 of this MURA-EER